“It takes two to know one”

 - How does Dr. Bertie Wai work?

-- What can I expect from our work together?
+- What can I expect from therapy, from our work together?

 - Am I the only one struggling with this?

-**To see why people comes see us, visit Common Concerns.
+To see why people consult psychologists or psychotherapists, visit Common Concerns.

 Who should consider psychotherapy?